KSP-SpaceDock/SpaceDock-Backend/README.md

 ```

 #### Glide
 We use the [Glide package manager](https://glide.sh) to manage the sdb dependencies.
 For installing glide, please execute the appropreate buildscript for your plattform (Linux/MacOS Users: build/install_glide.sh, Windows Users: build/install_glide.ps1).
 This will install glide into $GOPATH/bin, which requires a valid $GOPATH!
-It is also useful to add $GOPATH/bin to your $PATH.
+It is also **required** to add $GOPATH/bin to your $PATH!

 #### Installing the dependencies
 Installing the SpaceDock-Backend dependencies is as simple as running `$ glide install` in the SDB root directory after installing glide.